Navigation

 Montmartre

 Try in particular the Villa du Poulebot, on the Place Charles Dullin, (actually at 10 Rue Dancourt [metro Anvers]).
 There are two menus, both quite inexpensive, and they're both very good.
 Try also the Rue des Trois Frères, Metro Anvers.
 Go up this street, and you'll find many interesting, quirky, and reasonably priced restaurants.
-If you don't want to spend much money, you might want to try Le Buffet, at 18, rue des Trois Frères.
+If you don't want to spend much money, you might want to try Le Buffet, Montmartre down the hill at 18, rue des Trois Frères.
 They have a reasonably priced menu which does not, you should note, include dessert, but you can order the "Buffet" for your first course, which is sort of like a French salad bar—very unusual, actually, and with lots of good stuff on it that you can load onto your plate.
 I would avoid the restaurants all the way up the hill on the Place du Tertre, because they'll be expensive and not very good.
 Too many tourists, really (don't you love it when someone says that?).
 An interesting place just off of the top of the hill is La Maison Rose, which is, in fact (as the name says), a little pink house—it was also the subject of a Maurice Utrillo painting.
-If you're at the top of the hill, at the Place du Tertre (where all the artistsare), go down the very busy Rue des ChartierNorvins and turn right onto the Rue des Saules.
+If you're at the top of the hill, at the Place du Tertre (where all the artists are), go down the very busy Rue des Norvins and turn right onto the Rue des Saules.
 Go down the hill to the corner of the Rue de l'Abreuvoir and you'll see the little pink house at number 2 (01 42 57 66 75).
 It's very good, quite charming, and it's a terrific place to have dinner outside in Montmartre on a warm summer's night.
 Again: go late.
 Let me know how it is, OK?

-Chartier, 7, rue du faubourg Montmartre.
+ChartierChartier sign, 7, rue du faubourg Montmartre.
 An institution (metro Grands Boulevards).
 This is a restaurant that you really should go to, just because of its history (they claim three centuries of service to 50 million people!) and its strange, loud, hectic ambiance.
 The food isn't remarkable (but it's certainly quite decent).
 This is one of the rare occasions when you should order à la carte (and they post their very reasonably priced menu on the web daily).
-Very crowded and noisy, the waiters will be gruff but charming, and they'll write your order directly on the paper table ChartierInteriorcloth.
+Very crowded and noisy, the waiters will be gruff but charming, and they'll write your order directly on the paper table cloth.
 If you're young and/or on a budget, you'll absolutely love this place (pictured here).
-Chartier is the sort of grande dame of the great inexpensive restaurants.
+Chartier is the sort of Chartier Interior grande dame of the great inexpensive restaurants.
 If you are alone or with only one other person, expect to be seated at a table with someone else.
 This is OK, so just cool out, will you?
 You'll probably actually enjoy yourself.

 Someplace you're not likely to find that has a nice concentration of interesting restaurants is the area around Saint Roch and the rue du marché Saint Honoré (1st arrondissement).
 Take the métro to Pyramides, and then go down the rue des Pyramides to the rue St. Honoré.
 Turn right and head over one block, just past the church, to the rue Saint Roch.
 Turn right again, and head up the rue Saint Roch.
 Here you'll find an unusual mix of traditional auberge-style restaurants with new wave Japanese restaurants.
 If none of these strikes your fancy, keep going straight until you get to the rue Gomboust, turn left, and proceed on over into the square ahead.
 You'll find the marché Saint Honoré here, and all around it, particularly heading down the rue du marché Saint Honoré, a collection of upscale restaurants, each in a different style.
 Look especially at L'Ecluse and L'Absinthe.
 You'll likely agree that Nomad's is a good place for an after-dinner drink, and they often have live music with no cover charge (and you're in for a special treat if René Miller's Wedding Band is playing).

 If it's outdoor dining weather and you have the good sense to be in the 9th arrondissement, there's a quiet and charming area that Tom recommends.
 You're not going to dine on the most exotic and sumputuous of morcels, but you'll have very good, solid, reasonably-priced French food in picturesque and calm surroundings.
 The Eglise de la Trinité overlooks the Place d'Estienne d'Orves, which was named after a French resistant fighter who was killed by the Germans in 1941.
-It is surrounded by good restaurants, including La Rotonde, at address number 2 (and the architecturally beautiful apartment building next door is listed as a French historical monument; Le Royal Trinité at 59 rue de Chateaudun (but facing the Square); and the Café du Mogador (Tom's favofite) at 57 rue de Chateaudun, also facing the square.
+It is surrounded by good restaurants, including La Rotonde, at address number 2 (and the architecturally beautiful apartment building Rue des Martyrs building next door is listed as a French historical monument; Le Royal Trinité at 59 rue de Chateaudun (but facing the Square); and the Café du Mogador (Tom's favofite) at 57 rue de Chateaudun, also facing the square.
 These place are all good spots for lunch, but they're especially good for a late evening meal.

 Chez JulienOK, here's another challenge to Tom's readers: for years I've wanted to go to Chez Julien, pictured at left, but have never gone (1, rue Pont Louis Philippe, 4th arrondissement).
 Anyone been here?
 It has always looked completely charming to me, but for whatever reason I've never gone.
 Who's been?
 Tell us all.
 UPDATE: Well, I noted here some time back that I had always wanted to go to Chez Julien.
 I finally went, and I have to say it was a pretty mixed bag.
 On the one hand, the ambiance is absolutely charming.
 You can see from the photo here that it’s a beautiful little establishment —turns out that it was founded in the 18th century—and inside it’s as nice as the outside promises.
 It’s quite small and intimate, so you might well be forced to listen to your neighbors’ conversation.
 The food is beautifully prepared by someone who quite clearly knows what s/he is doing, but all of this is marred by indifferent service.
 I’m not especially fussy (God, I hope none of my friends is reading this), but the service wasn’t bad—it was simply rude.
 When our waitress brought the wine, she held it backwards so we couldn’t read the label, and she quite literally threw things on our table.
 At desert I ordered the mousse au chocolat and my companion selected the cheese, and the bread for that course was given to me.
 Someone else should go here and correct me if I’m wrong about anything here.
 I’d still go back; I’d just hope the same person wasn’t working that night.